15 Expats Talk about Health Insurance and Healthcare in Thailand

 As a foreigner living in Thailand, will I have access to public healthcare?
 What is it like?

 "It is now a law in Thailand that all expats have health insurance.
 This is a fairly new requirement that many people are not aware of.
 If you are legally working in Thailand you will be paying 5% of your income to the social security system and this will allow you to use the government hospitals.
 I personally do not recommend this route as the public hospital options are nothing like the standards in the US.
 They include long waits, over packed hospitals, questionable sanitary conditions, family or friends will need to help you with cleaning, bathing, and food, shared rooms with up 50 people.
 Most expats will purchase an international health insurance policy that will cover them at any PRIVATE hospital.
-There are 4 times the amount of beds in the private hospitals and the service, standards, and equipment will be up to the standards most expats would expect," wrote an expat living in Ao Nang (Krabi).
+There are 4 times the amount of beds in the private hospitals and the service, standards, and equipment will be up to the standards most expats would expect," mentioned one expat in Ao Nang (Krabi).

 What have your experiences during the pandemic with the local healthcare system been like?